openebs-archive/openebs-docs/docs/FAQ.md

 ## Can I use the same PVC for multiple Pods?

 Jiva and cStor volumes are not exposed via block storage using iSCSI.
-Currently only RWO is supported.
+Currently, only RWO is supported.

 ## Warning Messages while Launching PVC

 If the following warning messages are displayed while launching an application, you can ignore these messages.
-These message are displayed only while launching an application pod initially and gets cleared on the subsequent attempt.
+These messages are displayed only while launching an application pod initially and gets cleared on the subsequent attempt.

 ```
   Type     Reason                  Age                 From                     Message